-• Verify that the display monitor connected is a model supported by this version of SpectraView II.
-Check if a newer version of the software is available from NEC.

-- If more than one video output is present on the computer, try connecting to the other output connector. - Always use a DVI or DisplayPort video output if possible. - Connect a USB cable between display to the host PC (MultiSync PA Series only) and restart SpectraView.
+- Verify that the display monitor connected is a model supported by this version of SpectraView II.
+Check if a newer version of the software is available from NEC. - If more than one video output is present on the computer, try connecting to the other output connector. - Always use a DVI or DisplayPort video output if possible. - Connect a USB cable between display to the host PC (MultiSync PA Series, P232W, P241W, P242W, EA244UHD and EA304WMi, and X841UHD models only) and restart SpectraView.